Trade directory · Montgomery metro · Alabama

 Licensing Requirements

-Alabama requires a Landscape Contractor License through the Alabama Board of Registration for Foresters.
-Must pass written examination covering plant materials, soils, pest management, and business practices.
-Requires 4 years experience or 2-year degree plus 2 years experience.
-License renewal every 2 years with continuing education requirements.
+Alabama requires a Landscape Contractor License for commercial work over $50.
+Must pass written exam covering horticulture, business law, and pesticide safety.
+Requires 4 years experience or equivalent education.
+Renewal every 3 years with continuing education requirements.
+Pesticide applicator license required separately for chemical applications.

 §2